-In a speech to the UN General Assembly, President Mohamed Abdullahi Mohamed said despite the challenges of Covid-19, the nation was “working hard” towards holding the elections.
+In a speech to the United Nations General Assembly, President Mohamed Abdullahi Mohamed Farmajo said despite the challenges of Covid-19 the nation was “working hard” towards holding the elections.

-The historic elections were due to be held this year but are now expected to be before February 2021, when the president’s term is due to end.
+The historic one-person-one-vote elections were due to be held later this year but are now expected to be hosted before February 2021 when the president’s term is due to end.

-“Somalia is working with the UN to create a better future for Somalia and the world,” Mr Mohamed said.
+“Somalia is working with the UN to create a better future for Somalia and the world,” he said.

-“Despite the challenges of Covid-19, we are still working hard to undertake inclusive national elections.
-We are firmly committed to instil a strong democracy.”
+“Despite the challenges of Covid-19 we are still working hard to undertake inclusive national elections.
+We are firmly committed to instill a strong democracy.”

 Mr Mohamed said the country was also “successfully defeating the menace” of terrorism with its army and international partners to make the world a “safer place”.

-He has called on the UN to work with it to confront the coronavirus and said Somalia had suffered many job losses as a result of the pandemic.
+He has called on the UN to work together to confront the coronavirus pandemic and said Somalia had suffered many job losses as a result of the pandemic.

-“We must as a community of nations reaffirm our commitment to confronting Covid-19 by multilateral actions,” Mr Mohamed said.
+“We must as a community of nations reaffirm our commitment to confronting Covid-19 by multilateral actions,” he said.

-This year the UAE sent crucial medical supplies to Somalia to help support the countries’ healthcare workers in the fight against the pandemic.
+Earlier this year the UAE sent crucial medical supplies to Somalia to help support the countries’ healthcare workers in the fight against the Covid-19 pandemic.